On the Origin of Kinematic Structure in the Young Association Serpens OB2

 Our analysis of Ser~OB2 reveals strong expansion signatures while star formation is ongoing (Section~\ref{sec:kin}).
 Expansion dominates the velocity field on scales $>$2~pc up to the full $\sim$50~pc extent of the system, but the flow departs from simple homologous expansion.
 The expansion gradient is larger perpendicular to the Galactic midplane than parallel to it.
 Ser~OB2 is also spatially clumpy, with correlated motions within clusters and partially random relative motions between subclusters, likely reflecting the kinematics of molecular clumps in a turbulent cloud (Section~\ref{sec:cloud}).

-The disruption of clusters within Ser~OB2 may contribute to the region's overall expansion, although it remains difficult to assess from our data whether the clusters detected in this region are gravitationally bound given sparse sampling and Gaia's limited precision.
-In any case, cluster dispersal alone is unlikely to explain expansion on association scales, because it operates on a crossing timescale \citep{2006MNRAS.373..752G}.
+The disruption of clusters within Ser~OB2 may contribute to the region's overall expansion.
+However, cluster dispersal alone is unlikely to explain expansion on association scales, because it operates on a crossing timescale \citep{2006MNRAS.373..752G}.
 For a characteristic vertical size of $\sim$30~pc and a velocity dispersion of $\sim$2.4~km~s$^{-1}$ in this direction, the crossing time is $\gtrsim$10~Myr, greater than the ages of most members.

-Alternatively, a large-scale expansion pattern can be imprinted during star formation in a sequential scenario \citep{1977ApJ...214..725E}.
-The age difference between the OB and YSO populations, together with Ser~OB2's geometry, suggests star formation in a cloud accelerated away from the Galactic plane by the expansion of Sh~2-54.
-We have shown that the overpressurisation of the H\,{\sc ii} region is sufficient to drive the required acceleration and to produce a velocity gradient comparable to that observed (Section~\ref{sec:discussion}).
-The expansion and divergence patterns seen in young stellar populations therefore need not arise solely from gas expulsion, but may reflect the initial kinematics of stars upon formation.
+Alternatively, the large-scale expansion pattern may be an imprint of the velocity field in the molecular cloud from which the stars formed.
+Large-scale velocity patterns in the gas may arise from turbulent fluctuations \citep{2004RvMP...76..125M} or from the expansion of a molecular-cloud shell driven by feedback \citep{1977ApJ...214..725E}.
+In Ser~OB2, the configuration of the H\,{\sc ii} region and molecular cloud would favour expansion away from the Galactic plane, in the same orientation as the association-scale stellar velocity gradient.
+Furthermore, the difference in the mean ages of the OB stars and YSOs is consistent with the sequential star-formation scenario of \citet{1977ApJ...214..725E}.
+These results suggest that the expansion and divergence patterns seen in young stellar populations need not arise solely from gas expulsion, but may reflect the initial kinematics of stars upon formation.